EnderTurret/PatchedMod/docs/creating_patches.md

 Patched supports patching resource packs and data packs, and patching is about the same for both.

-First, you need to add `"patched:has_patches": true` to the `pack.mcmeta` file in order to enable patches:
+First, you need to add the following to the `pack.mcmeta` file in order to enable patches:

 ```json
 {